 Investing in Melbourne Family Homes

-Wow - what a week to Invest!
+Wow - what a time to Invest!

 I have written many articles on investing – for The Age, The Weekly Review and Marketnews.
 I have bought hundreds of investment properties for clients over a long period of time.
 I have never been reported to Consumer Affairs, investigated or delicensed as a buying agent.
 My first property I bought was in 1985.